-- 1. IS Codes required: IS 800, IS 802, IS805 - 2.
-For all units design philosophy is working stress method
+1. IS Codes required: IS 800, IS 802, IS805

 - 1. To understand the connections used in Structural steel and design using relevant codes. - 2.
 To understand the advanced design concepts of Beam columns and Grillage foundations - 3.
 Aware of advanced design concepts of Steel Tanks - 4.
 To understand and visualize the design concepts of silos and bunkers. - 5.
 To understand and visualize the design concepts of Transmission line towers